iMuzz/ethdoc/README.md

 ```
 $ ethdoc init
 ```
 This may take a few minutes.
-You only have to run this command the first time you integrate EthDoc into an Ethereum Project.
+You only have to run this command the first time you integrate Ethdoc into an Ethereum Project.

 ##### 3. Generate documentation